CollinHeist/TitleCardMaker/docs/getting_started/connections/index.md

 # Configuring Connections

-TitleCardMaker can communicate directly with Emby, Jellyfin, Plex, Sonarr, Tautulli, and TMDb to get episode data, download images, add translations, and load Title Cards.
+TitleCardMaker can communicate directly with Emby, Jellyfin, Plex, Sonarr, Tautulli, and TMDb to automate all aspects of Card creation.
+Although not 'required' to run TCM, enabling whichever connections that are applicable to your setup will vastly improve TCM's operation.

-Although not required to run TCM, enabling whichever connections that are applicable to your setup will improve TCM's operation.
+All Connection information should be entered on the Connections page (the `/connections` URL), which can be found by clicking `Settings`, and then `Connections` from the sidebar within the UI.
+The following pages contain instructions for setting up each type of Connection.

 !!! warning "Using Multiple Media Servers"